Kortemme-Lab/sequence-tolerance/README.rst

 Sequence tolerance benchmark
 ====================================

 Sequence tolerance protocols predict the tolerated sequence space for a given protein-protein interface or protein domain.
 The benchmark currently contains one such protocol capture.
 Analysis is provided by an R script which creates a series of figures and a position weight matrix.

+This protocol capture is based off the original captures from the Smith & Kortemme papers listed above however most of the output directories have been excluded here to reduce the size of the repository.

+The original output directories can be found in the `RosettaCommons repositories <https://github.com/RosettaCommons/demos/tree/master/protocol_capture/2010/backrub_seqtol>`_ or at http://kortemmelab.ucsf.edu/data/.

 -------------------------
 Downloading the benchmark
 -------------------------

 The benchmark is hosted on GitHub.
-A copy can be checked out using the `git <http://git-scm.com/>`_ command-line tool:
+The most recent version can be checked out using the `git <http://git-scm.com/>`_ command-line tool:

 ::